-If you’re looking for a quick, equipment-free way to work your butt and hips, turn to the clamshell workout!
-The move (also called diamonds) involves laying on your side with your knees bent (similar to a spooning position) with your head resting on your hand.
-From there, you keep your feet together and one foot grounded, opening and closing your top legs, then repeat on the other side.
+If you're looking for a quick, way to work your glutes and hips with just one piece of equipment, turn to the clamshell workout!
+The move (also called diamonds) involves laying on your side with your knees bent with one forearm on the ground for support.
+With a resistance band around your thighs feet together and one foot grounded, opening and closing your top leg, then repeat on the other side.

 This calisthenic move is named because it looks, as you may have guessed it, like a clamshell!
 It's very effective for strengthening the hips and activating the glutes (according to a 2016 study done by the Journal of Orthopedic and Sports Physical Therapy).
 To learn more about the clamshell workout — and why we love it — keep scrolling down!